Grave of Jimi Hendrix

 We pulled up to the monument after a brief rain squall, and an eerie sunbeam suddenly illuminated the deserted cemetery.
 After a few minutes, a teenager with shaggy hair and a guitar emerged from the distant woods and walked directly to the monument.
 He sat down and started playing a tune, and soon other of his family members showed up.
 The muse magnetism still works, even without a purple fountain.

-This new memorial is a primary attraction in any Jimi Tour that should also include the bronze statue on Capitol Hill near downtown Seattle; the Experience Music gallery of Jimi's guitars, song notes, and other artifacts; and the Hendrix Memorial "Hot Rock" at Woodland Park Zoo.
+This memorial is a primary attraction in any Seattle-area Jimi Tour, which also includes the bronze statue on Capitol Hill near downtown.